Benefits of IP3 Accreditation

-Level 2: Intended to cover the other essential and some advisable ingredients for an effective profession in terms of both standards and governance processes - within this it is the intention is to allow national bodies maximum freedom within to develop in a way that best fits their local needs.
+Level 2: Intended to cover the other essential and some advisable ingredients for an effective profession in terms of both standards and governance processes – within this it is the intention to allow national bodies maximum freedom to develop in a way that best fits their local needs.

 Level 3: Includes the standards and processes necessary to ensure a consistent international standard for both national institutions and for individual practitioners.

 The Accreditation Fees

 There is no accreditation fee, however, the accreditation effort will have some direct and indirect costs.
 Resources need to be allocated to manage the accreditation application process and the logistics associated with the visit.
 A three (3) person IP3 accreditation team will conduct a site visit, which typically takes around 3-4 days.
 The team will be assisted by an independent panel member from the organization’s country.
 The organization will be responsible for any costs associated with the site visit, including travel, accommodation and food and beverage.